csd1100/learning/notes/go/basics.md

 }
 ```
 ## Functions
 - Declared with `func` keyword.
 Parameters in parenthesis.
 The datatype of parameters is specified after parameter separated by space.
 After parenthesis specifies the return datatype.
 - Can also return more than 1 values.
+Greatly used for error handling.
 - e.g.
 ```go
 // func identifier(param1 datatype, param2 datatype) return_type {}